arlindohall/arlindohall.github.io/content/website.md

 > Why did you use GitHub pages for your personal site?

-Well, basically because it's really easy and basically free to set up a website with GitHub pages.
+Well, basically because it's really easy and completely free to set up a website with GitHub pages.
 I don't want to invest much time or energy into this when I'm not really committed to making something interesting out of it.
 It's just a place to host stuff online.